-- (1) A person who wishes to re-enter a program must apply for readmission if - - (a) the person was not given leave of absence or a deferment; or - (b) the person is returning after exclusion as a result of unsatisfactory progress or student misconduct. - (2) A student who re-enters a program after a period of absence must satisfy the program requirements which apply at the time of readmission. - (3) The University may refuse to give academic credit for courses completed prior to the absence, taking into consideration- - (a) the duration of the absence; and - (b) changes to program content and structure. - (4) The University may require the student to repeat courses that have been passed previously, or to undertake additional courses in order to satisfy current program requirements.
+- (1) A person who wishes to re-enter a course or program must apply for re- admission if - (a) the person was not given leave of absence or a deferment; or - (b) the person is returning after exclusion as a result of unsatisfactory progress or student misconduct. - (2) A student who re-enters a course or program after a period of absence must satisfy the course or program requirements which apply at the time of readmission. - (3) The University may refuse to give academic credit for units completed prior to the absence, taking into consideration- - (a) the duration of the absence; and - (b) changes to course or program content and structure. - (4) The University may require the student to repeat units that have been passed previously, or to undertake additional units in order to satisfy current course or program requirements.